-The Commission is providing comments to the Mayor and Council of the District of Columbia on the Highway Trust Fund component of the District's Capital Improvements Plan (CIP) for Fiscal Years (FY) 2006-2011.
+The Commission is providing comments to the Mayor and Council of the District of Columbia on the Highway Trust Fund component of the District's Capital Improvements Plan (CIP) for Fiscal Years (FY) 2009-2014.
 The Commission's federal-interest recommendations note that the overall program supports federal interests; and many projects require further coordination with NCPC and other federal agencies.
-The Highway Trust Fund program supplements the remainder of the DC CIP that the Commission reviewed in May 2005.